-Risk/ threat Associated Performance Criteria Cycas megacarpa individuals will be clearly marked, so that accidental damage is avoided in populations not directly impacted by construction activities.
+Risk/ threat Associated Performance Criteria Mitigation Measures and Management Action (s) Timing Cycas megacarpa individuals will be clearly marked, so that accidental damage is avoided in populations not directly impacted by construction activities.
 'No-go' areas, including clearing limits will be clearly demarcated including the implementation of signage and fencing.
 Information fact sheets will also be given to applicable land holders.
 'No go' areas will include areas adjacent to the Disturbance Footprint which contain habitat (known or potential) or Cycas megacarpa individuals.
 Ongoing monitoring will occur within Disturbance Footprint and 5 m either side of the Disturbance Footprint to monitor individual numbers and the health and condition of retained individuals, which will include the presence of insects that predate on cycads and feral pig presence (Sus scrofa).
 Refer to Section 6.2 for more details.
-Operation and Maintenance Rehabilitation will be undertaken of disturbed areas no longer required for active use or construction to ensure Cycas megacarpa habitat is restored and does not lead to further degradation.
+Rehabilitation will be undertaken of disturbed areas no longer required for active use or construction to ensure Cycas megacarpa habitat is restored and does not lead to further degradation.
 Refer to Section 5.6 for the details pertaining to restoration and rehabilitation within Cycas megacarpa habitat.
 Loss of individuals or populations No loss or decline of Known populations of Cycas megacarpa Personnel will be informed of the known Cycas megacarpa populations within the Development Corridor and Disturbance Footprint, as well as the procedures for minimising Project impacts through site inductions, training, and toolbox talks in line with this SMP.
 Project vehicles and personnel are to stay on approved tracks to reduce the risk of impacting areas of retained habitat and individuals.
 Prior to personnel entering and working on the Project site.
-Habitat Management of Pre-construction Pre-construction: degradation or deterioration leading to loss of individuals or populations weed species to ensure there are no new species or infestations identified within the Disturbance Footprint.
-Pre-clearance surveys will be undertaken within the Disturbance Footprint (plus 5 m buffer) to record the presence and abundance of weed species.
+Habitat degradation or deterioration leading to loss of individuals or populations Management of weed species to ensure there are no new species or infestations identified within the Disturbance Footprint.
+Pre-construction • Pre-clearance surveys will be undertaken within the Disturbance Footprint (plus 5 m buffer) to record the presence and abundance of weed species.
 Baseline conditions will need to be established prior to construction such that impacts from the Project can be monitored throughout the Project lifecycle.
 Areas containing infestations will be treated prior to the commencement of site disturbance and any construction activities.
-Refer to the Preliminary Vegetation Management Plan (Attachment F of the Preliminary Documentation) for details pertaining to pre-clearance surveys for weed species.
-Prior to commencement of site disturbance and any construction activities.
+Refer to the Preliminary Vegetation Management Plan